lightdock/membrane_docking/demo/README.md

 #### 3.1.1.
 Reduced simulation of the *3x29* complex

-This is a reduced simulation with very few number of glowworms and steps.
+This is a reduced simulation with very few number of glowworms and steps. **It is intended for testing the workflow and settings, but not for a real production run.**

 **Variables:**